Can bleph eyelid surgery be done without anesthesia? If so, how does it work?

-Local Anesthesia in the Office is Great for Upper Eyelid Surgery
+Anesthesia Options for Eyelid Surgery

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.